 This plateau is the reason why buprenorphine is six times safer than methadone.

 This advantage also comes with a downside.
 Since buprenorphine has a ceiling effect, it cannot treat severe addictions.
 As a result, this drug treatment is only recommended for those who take less than 30 milligrams of methadone.
-The buprenorphine treatment can be used as a substitute or in conjunction with a methadone treatment for enhanced efficacy.
+The buprenorphine treatment can be used as a substitute or in conjunction with methadone treatment for enhanced efficacy.

 Since buprenorphine is safer, this drug can be prescribed by a physician and filled at local pharmacies.
 Methadone, on the other hand, requires patients to visit actual centers.
-There, medical professionals administer the drugs.
+There, medical professionals administer drugs.

 A Safer Administration Method